-The water supplies most vulnerable to nitrate contamination are obviously in agricultural areas and in well, waters having a close or hydraulic relationship to septic tanks.
+The water supplies most vulnerable to nitrate contamination are in agricultural areas and in well waters having a close or hydraulic relationship to septic tanks.
 Only 10 percent of the wells surveyed in a recent U.S. EPA groundwater study, however, had nitrate levels above 20 mg/L. High nitrate is the most frequent reason for shutting down wells in the United States, making the case for facilities to prioritize nitrate removal.

 For treating and removing nitrate from water, AdEdge offers a line of packaged, pre-engineered APU systems using ion exchange or the biottta® process, which leverages naturally occurring microorganisms for wellhead treatment of contaminants like nitrate.